lfeq/CyBattle/README.md

 ![New Camera Controller](Readme%20Extras/NewCameraMovement.gif)

-The new camera controller was made using the [starter asset third-person controller](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526) from unity, and I changed added some new animations from [mixamo](https://www.mixamo.com/#/).
+The new camera controller was made using the [starter asset third-person controller](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526) from unity, and I added some new animations from [mixamo](https://www.mixamo.com/#/).